tbrowder/Text-Utils/README.md

 ### sub count-substrs

-Count instances of a substring in a string
+Count instances of a substring in a string.

 The signature: